nirban256/personal_website/README.md

 # My personal portfolio website

-This is my personal portfolio website made with ReactJs, JavaScript, Sass and HTML5.
+This is my personal portfolio website made with ReactJs, JavaScript and HTML5.

-Check out the live site here - [https://nirban-chakraborty.netlify.app/]

 ## Getting Started with Create React App